We tend to think of cancer as a single disease. A killer that strikes out of nowhere.

-A nipple that suddenly changes shape flattening out, inverting or turning sideways… or one that has a discharge… could also be a sign of breast cancer.
+A nipple that suddenly changes shape flattening out, inverting or turning sideways… or one that has a discharge… could also be a sign of breast cancer as well.

-Shortness of breath, feeling winded, or wheezing could be connected to lung cancer.
-If a short walk to the mailbox or around the house makes you feel out of breath it’s a good idea to make an appointment to see the doctor
+If a short walk to the mailbox makes you feel out of breath it’s a good idea to make an appointment to see the doctor

 Dark tarry bowel movements indicate there’s blood in the stool and can be a sign of colon cancer.
-Blood in the urine has been linked to bladder and kidney cancers.
+And blood in the urine is associated with bladder and kidney cancers.

 Bloody discharge from a nipple could mean breast cancer.
 And unusual vaginal bleeding may be linked to cervical or endometrial cancers.